opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 ''''''''''''''''''''''
  |Toonz71_263|

-For lip synching it is possible to import into the xsheet TLS (i.e. Toonz Lip Sync) files exported from Magpie, a professional lip-sync and animation timing tool.
+For lip synching it is possible to import into the Xsheet TLS (i.e. Toonz Lip Sync) files exported from Magpie, a professional lip-sync and animation timing tool.

-While Magpie takes care of the audio file analysis and phoneme recognition, the import into OpenToonz allows you to assign a frame from an animation level to each phoneme, and automatically expose the result in an xsheet column; another column displaying the speech text as recognized in Magpie is created for reference.
+While Magpie takes care of the audio file analysis and phoneme recognition, the import into OpenToonz allows you to assign a frame from an animation level to each phoneme, and automatically expose the result in an Xsheet column; another column displaying the speech text as recognized in Magpie is created for reference.

 .. tip:: **To export the OpenToonz lip sync file in Magpie:**